 Kick-off of the Arctic ICEBERG EU Horizon fieldwork in Northeast Iceland

-ICEBERG researchers at Goðafoss
+ICEBERG researchers at Goðafoss, Iceland

-ICEBERG researchers at Goðafoss
+ICEBERG researchers at Goðafoss, Iceland

 During 21-26 August, the first field season of the Arctic ICEBERG EU Horizon project had a successful kick-off in Northeast Iceland, one of the project’s three field sites.
 The Stefansson Arctic Institute is one among 16 partner institutions in the project led by Professor Thora Herrmann and Dr. Élise Lépy, University of Oulu.